slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Men never do evil so cheerfully and completely as when they do it from religious conviction."
 -- Blaise Pascal*

+> *"The hottest places in hell are reserved for those who, in times of great moral crisis, maintain their neutrality."
+-- Dante Alighieri*

 > *"Fanaticism is always a sign of repressed doubt."
 -- Carl Jung*